 If you have a pet tortoise, you have to make sure it gets enough calcium.
-But what exactly is the calcium source best suited to tortoises and why?
+But which source of calcium is best suited to tortoises and why?

 Calcium carbonate powder is considered the best calcium supplement, and it’s also the most common one.
 This is because calcium carbonate has the highest calcium concentration by weight (40%).
 In addition, it is safe, and versatile in terms of how it can be added to the tortoise diet.

-But of course, this isn’t the only available calcium source for tortoises, and other sources do have their merits, so let’s look in more detail at what you can use to give your tortoise sufficient calcium supplementation.
+But of course, calcium carbonate isn’t the only calcium source available for tortoises, other sources do have their merits.
+So let’s take a look in more detail at what you can use to give your tortoise sufficient calcium supplementation.

 What Calcium Sources are Available for Tortoises?